Make your own cork garden labels that won’t fade! Mark your herbs this season, so next year you know what’s coming in.

 Decide which direction you want your label to read.
 The words can go up or down and where you drill your hole and where you write your label will determine this.

-Now drill a hole that is 1/8″.
-Check to see if your skewer fits.
+Now drill a hole that is 1/8″ in diameter and double check to see if your skewer fits.

-Skewers come in different widths so if your stick doesn’t fit, just go back in the hole with the bit and re-drill and pull out a couple of times, you’ll essentially be carving the hole a little wider.
+Skewers come in different widths so if your stick doesn’t fit, just go back in the hole with the bit and re-drill and pull out a couple of times, you’ll essentially be carving the hole to make it a little wider.

 Get your Sharpie oil pen out.